shark764/native-theme/README.md

 - [Typescript](https://www.typescriptlang.org/docs/handbook/react.html) - Strongly typed programming language which builds on JavaScript
 - [NodeJs](https://nodejs.org/es/) - Allows execute javascript scripts on the terminal
-- [Luxon](https://moment.github.io/luxon/) - library for dealing with dates and times in JavaScript (better alternative than Moment.js)
+- [Styled-Components](https://styled-components.com/) - Library to style react components

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.